phalcon-orphanage/docs/en/reference/whats-next.rst

     xhprof_enable(XHPROF_FLAGS_CPU + XHPROF_FLAGS_MEMORY);

-Then at the end of the file save the profiling data:
+Then at the end of the file save the profiled data:

 .. code-block:: php